changelab-hq/share_harder/README.md

  - GOOGLE_CLIENT_ID - Used for OAuth login, get it from the Google Cloud console
  - GOOGLE_CLIENT_SECRET

+## User documentation

+User documentation is inline, accessed by clicking the "Help" button on the right of the screen.
+Docs are loaded from the `/docs` directory within the template folder for the current view.
+E.g. Docs for `/experiments` would be loaded from `/app/views/experiments/docs/_index.html.erb`.

 ## Tests

 Create a database and add it to a new `.env.test` file `DATABASE_URL=...`